splunk/public-o11y-docs/admin/notif-services/webhook.rst

         - (Optional) Enter any HTTP header and value you want to add to HTTP requests sent to the webhook's external site.

 #.
 Select :guilabel:`Next`.
 #.
-On the :strong:`Customize message` page, you see the default payload for a webhook integration.
+On the :strong:`Customize message` page, you see the default template for a webhook integration.
 You can customize your payload to make sure responders have the context needed to resolve the issues.

    For a full list of supported variables and examples, see :new-page:`Integrate a webhook with Splunk Observability Cloud <https://dev.splunk.com/observability/docs/integrations/webhook_integration_overview>` in the :emphasis:`Splunk Observability Cloud Developers Guide`.